The best free media player

 AIMP's powerful media management tools also make it easy to keep your songs in order, with smart playlist tools and a tag editor that's better than some stand-alone equivalents.

-An intuitive free audio player with plug-in support for extra features
+An intuitive and extremely flexible free music player with plug-in support for extra features

 Free and feature-packed, foobar2000 is a likeable free media player designed specifically for audio.
 It's simpler and more straightforward than AIMP, but still with plenty of music-playing power.